Scars to Your Beautiful: Music video

-The music video was published on July 11, 2016, with a cameo appearance by singer JoJo.
+The song's music video, directed by Aaron A, was published on July 11, 2016, with a cameo appearance by fellow singer JoJo.
+As of September 24, 2025, the video currently has over 156,000,000 views and 3,300,000 likes.

 Background

 On the concept of the music video, Cara said in an interview with Cosmopolitan: "I wanted to do this kind of video for a very long time.
 Since we had this song — and since we knew it was going to be a single — I had this vision of many different cinematic shots of different kinds of people.
 I wanted all kinds of people — young, old, whatever their situation, whether it's visible scars, non-visible scars — just a bunch of different women, and there are some men in there as well because it can reach out to guys too.
 But I wanted real shots of real people telling their stories, and showing the story through little vignettes."